StanHash/FE-CLib/README.md

 - Add the `include` directory to your include path, and include `gbafe.h` in the sources in which you may want to use FE8 stuff.
 - Build the *latest* corresponding reference object (sources in the `reference` directory) and link against it.

+_**Note**: as of 2019-01-02, I removed all `#pragma long_calls` from the headers.
+This means that you will have to rely on either compiler or linker flags if you need long calls to work._

 ## Reference objects

 I call "reference object" a relocatable object that only defines a series of global absolute symbols mapping names to addresses in a given game.
 For example, a reference object for FE8U will define a symbol named `gActiveUnit` with absolute value `03004E50`.